neelpatel28/PYTHON-FOR-DATA-SCIENCE/README.md

 # PYTHON-FOR-DATA-SCIENCE

-This is a lab manual which I created for Python
+This is lab manual of Python for Data Science which I created in my Sem 5.